Skip to main content

 643e US10BE Dark oxidized bronze, equivalent Living-finish look without solid bronze

-689 Aluminum painted (sprayed) Door closers, economy
+689 (none) Aluminum painted (sprayed) Door closers, economy

-690 Dark bronze painted Closers, exterior trim
+690 (none) Dark bronze painted Closers, exterior trim

-695 Dark bronze powder coat Closers
+695 (none) Dark bronze powder coat Closers

 How the base-material digit works in BHMA codes